-The computer (in 'Expert' mode) offers six different screens or 'pages' on which information is displayed: 'Large clock', 'Game score', 'Analysis', 'Opening name and code', 'Permanent brain' and 'Small clock'.
-You can switch between the screens by using the \Leftarrow and \Rightarrow buttons.
+The computer offers six different screens or 'pages' on which information is displayed: 'Large clock', 'Game score', 'Analysis', 'Opening name and code', 'Permanent brain' and 'Small clock'.
+You can switch between the screens by using the $\Leftrightarrow$ and $\Rightarrow$ buttons.